 Given the low entry barrier in the p2p lending sector, I believe existing platforms need to continuously innovate to keep up with the game.
 Investors loyalty is passing.
 If more transparency is what investors ask, platforms that want to survive will need to offer it.

 While I’d like Fast Invest to be more transparent on their business model, I’m willing to wait.
 Things don’t happen from one day to the next.
 And it’s a calculated risk.
-Interest rates way north of 50% per year are the norm on outside of banks consumer lending.
+Interest rates way north of 50% per year are the norm for non-banking consumer lending.
 Most people do pay their loans back, even if they took them for unbelievable things like a vacation.
 So, I’m sure there’s enough money to be made to cover for the investors’ 12-13% offered on Fast Invest.
 And, while there are other p2p consumer lending marketplaces offering similar interest rates with a buyback guarantee, Fast Invest is the only one covering for the buyback guarantee by itself, instead of delegating this to the loan originators.

 September has been a record month for me on Mintos.
 I’ve earned 70 EUR on my investments, raising my annual return from 11.5% to 12.2%.
 I’ve managed to increase my earnings by selling some of my loans in my portfolio on the secondary market at a premium.

 This earning bonanza might be short-lived, as around 1500 EUR are now sitting idle in my account.
-The loans available for investment this month offer only 11% interest rate at the most.
+The loans available for investment this month offer only an 11% interest rate at the most.
 While this helped me sell some of my 14-15% loans easier, it also prevents me from reinvesting the capital into new loans.

 I still have 2500 EUR invested in loans with an average interest rate of over 13%, so I’m not doing too bad.
 If interest rates won’t raise in October, I’ll just move my available funds on a different platform and wait for better days.

 Mintos says the loan originators decreased the interest rates because demand is much larger than supply.
 And it might be true.
 The number of investors increased to almost 200.000 and in the 9 months in 2019 Mintos funded twice the amount of loans it funded last year.
-Even with the low interest rates, it still managed to fund loans worth over 250 million EUR.
+Even with the low-interest rates, it still managed to fund loans worth over 250 million EUR.

 It could be that Mintos offered loans with 14-16% in the past few months just to attract new investors and funds.
 While they couldn’t sustain the offer long-term, it was a good publicity stunt.
 However, once you’re used to something good, it becomes the norm and you think you deserve it.
 You can’t cut the interest rates to 10-11% and expect investors to be happy.